k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Notes:
 - A sequence can be shared between multiple LUs.
 For example, the subscriber_id is shared between the CRM and Billing LUs.
 In order to ensure referential integrity, all shared LUs must have the same sequence name regardless of their sequence handling method.

 - Both of the above-mentioned sequence methods require the creation of the **k2masking** schema.
 The k2masking schema is created by the TDM deploy.flow.
-Alternatively, creating the k2masking schema can be done by running the **masking-create-cache-table.flow** from the Broadway examples.
+Alternatively, creating the k2masking schema can be done by running the **masking-create-cache-table.flow** from the Broadway Examples (found in the Broadway Flow window, Main Menu > Actions > Examples and select this flow).

 - Starting from Fabric V7.2, SQLite and PostgreSQL are also supported as System DBs.
 Setting them is done via the [internal_db section](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md#how-to-switch-to-sqlite-or-postgresql) of the Fabric config.ini file.
 Before deploying the TDM LU, verify that the **SEQ_CACHE_INTREFACE** Shared Global is set with the proper interface.
 By default, it is populated with **DB_CASSANDRA**.
 If you wish to create the k2masking schema on a PostgreSQL DB, set a PG DB interface name in the SEQ_CACHE_INTREFACE Global.